 Thakkali sadam – Tamilnadu style simple tomato rice under 20 mins.
 This mildly spicy thakkali sadam tastes very delicious and is quick to make if you have the cooked rice ready.
 It can be made very easily for the lunch box even in the busy mornings.
 Thakkali sadam can be served with pappad, curd or raita.

 To make this dish, I have used precooked rice that has been cooled.
 I have used garam masala and chili powder for the spice and flavor.
 However you can also use pav bhaji masala, bisi bele bath powder or vangi bath powder.
 Each of these will give a different flavor to the rice.

-I also make this one pot Tomato rice most often for a quick meal.
+I also make this one pot Tomato rice & this Tomato bath most often for a quick meal.
 The taste and flavor of this thakkali sadam is entirely different from the tomato rice I have shared before.
 So thought of sharing this one too.

 - 1½ cups rice (uncooked rice)

 - 3 large tomatoes deseeded & chopped or pureed